 In recent years, short videos have become the favorite way to share content by users around the world.
 The engagement rate rises according to this new way of sharing content.
 But is maybe the market entry of Douyin that has changed the rules of the “social media marketing game”?

-Maybe it is, considering that the western version of Douyin “TikTok” become one of the favorite social media in many countries outside of China.
-The key to its success is not only the introduction of a new format, which the shortness of the video, but the particular possibility of editing video with numerous tools.
+Maybe it is, considering that the western version of Douyin “TikTok” has become one of the favorite social media in many countries outside of China.
+The key to its success is not only the introduction of a new format, which is the shortness of the video but the particular possibility of editing a video with numerous tools.
 This element has been able to stimulate the creativity of the users that love to generate content in the app.

 Marketing tips for brands on Douyin